 · Risk – What is your risk comfort level?
 Do you expect the value of your company to increase or decrease over time?

-A good exit strategy will take all of these factors - and more - into consideration.
+A successful exit strategy will take all of these factors - and more - into consideration.
 The right choice can only be made after carefully weighing the pros and cons of each alternative as well as addressing your company’s overall structure to determine which is best.
 It is also important to remember that a combination of alternatives may be used to accomplish the objectives of the owner and the company.
 For example, a business owner might opt to sell a portion of his or her business to key members of management and a portion to an ESOP.
 Such a transition may occur in stages to ensure family control during the initial years.

 Also, an exit strategy isn’t set in stone - it can develop and change over time.
 For example, you can sell your business to an ESOP, but that doesn’t stop you from selling to a third-party at a later date if you receive an offer that simply can’t be refused.

 By planning well in advance, you’ll not only have more options available to you and your company, but you’ll also have the flexibility to modify your exit strategy as needed – and as a result, peace of mind in knowing that the future of your business is well taken care of.

 Also, no matter which path you choose, if you have built a company with management depth and empowered employees who have a culture of supporting the business they helped create, you can expect the path to ownership transition to be a success.

 Steven Ryan is a Director at Prairie Capital Advisors, Inc. He can be reached at 630.657.8157 or by email: email@example.com.